Sullivan008/CSharp-ASP.NET_MVC-MultiLanguage/README.md

-# C# - ASP.NET MVC Multi Language Website
+# C# - ASP.NET MVC Multi Language Website [Year of Development: 2017]

 About the application technologies and operation: